Mike’s Black Bean Soup

 1 bay leaf

-- Cook the sausage in a 2 qt pot.
+- Cook the sausage and bacon in a 2 qt pot.
 Before it gets crisp, add the diced onion, and cook until translucent.
 Add garlic and spices.
 Continue to sauté until fragrant (about 30 seconds.)

 - Add one can / bottle of beer and deglaze the pot.
 The remaining beer is for the cook – it isn’t easy toiling over a hot stove.